jaredfolkins/badactor/README.md

 - speed (subsecond response underload and submillisecond with standard operations)
 - no external dependencies
 - solid code coverage and thorough tests
-- accessable to multiple systems across the internet using an HTTP API (TODO)

 # Does It Scale?

 BadActor can be included in your go application and ran concurrently.
-It can also be stood up on its own, ran as a service, and accessed via the server's HTTP API (TODO).
 This allows you an easy way to scale up as BadActor's memory footprint is tiny.
 Because it leverages a light-weight cache with sharding and reaping, it allows most organizations to be confident that BadActor will not be a bottleneck.

 # Benchmarks